MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-model-in-flow.md

 ## Use form processing model output in Flow
 Now you can use the output of the form processing model in subsequent actions in Flow.

-For example to retreive the value of a field named ‘Total’ you would use the following expression:
+For example to retreive the value of a field named *Total* you would use the following expression:

         body('Parse_JSON')?['predictionOutput']?['labels']?['Total']?['value']

-To iterate over tables, put the entries value on an 'Apply to each' loop.
-To access the value of a column named **Amount** for instance inside the table, use the expression:
+To iterate over tables, put the entries value on an *Apply to each*' loop.
+To access the value of a column named *Amount* for instance inside the table, use the expression:

         items('Apply_to_each')?['Amount']?['value']